Chemical Diversity in Protoplanetary Disks and Its Impact on the Formation History of Giant Planets: Numerical and compositional model

 The conversion of dust into planetesimals reduces the efficiency of the gas-grain chemistry, hence slowing down the chemical evolution of the disc itself.
 When the disc is severely depleted in dust with respect to the initial stages of its evolution, its chemical composition can be reasonably approximated as fixed.
 We then assumed that the composition of our disc evolves until 1 Myr and remains fixed thereafter (see Section~\ref{sec:compmodel} for details on the compositional model).
 The implications of physically and chemically evolving discs will be explored in future works.

-The planetesimals in our model are all characterised by a fixed radius of $r_p=50$ km \citep{klahr2016} and are divided in two populations, depending on whether they are found inside or beyond the water snowline.
-Planetesimals inside the water snowline are rock-dominated and characterised by a density of $\rho_{rock}=2.4$~g~cm$^{-3}$, while those beyond the water snowline are enriched in ices and characterised by a density of $\rho_{ice}=1$~g~cm$^{-3}$.
+The planetesimals in our model are all characterised by a fixed radius of $r_p=50$ km \citep{klahr2016, johansen2017} and are divided into two populations, depending on whether they are located within or beyond the water snowline.
+Planetesimals inside the water snowline are rock dominated and characterised by a density of $\rho_{rock}=2.4$~g~cm$^{-3}$, while those beyond the water snowline are enriched in ices and characterised by a density of $\rho_{ice}=1$~g~cm$^{-3}$.
+See the Appendix~\ref{app:A} for further discussion.

 The radius and density values are used to compute the effects of gas on the planetesimal dynamics.
 All the planetesimals evolve dynamically under the influence of both the forming giant planet and the disc itself.
 Specifically, the planetesimals interact gravitationally with the forming giant planet, whose collisional cross section determines whether planetesimals are accreted or scattered by planetary encounters.
 Moreover, at each location in the disc the planetesimals are subject to two competing forces: the dynamical excitation due to the disc self-gravity and the damping effect of the gas drag.
 The implementation of the disc self-gravity is based on the analytical treatment for thin discs by \citet{ward1981}, following the approach of \citet{marzari2018} and \citet{nagasawa2019}.
 The effect of the gas drag on the dynamical evolution of the planetesimals is modelled following the treatment by \citet{brasser2007}, with the updated drag coefficients from \citet{nagasawa2019}.
 See Paper~I and references therein for more details.